pawelrapacz/daterem-console/README.md

 <pre><code>daterem --new 01.01 "some awesome title" "some awesome description"</code></pre>

-The command above creates new annual reminder for specified date, what is important both title and description need to be specified.
+The command above creates new annual reminder for specified date, what is important both title (max 20 characters) and description need to be specified.
 In case you want to create one time reminder you just specify the year e.g. `01.01.2022`.

+To create weekly reminder set number [0 - 6] according to day counting from Sunday:
+<pre><code>daterem --new 0 "some awesome title" "some awesome description"</code></pre>

+To create everyday reminder just dont set the date:
+<pre><code>daterem --new "some awesome title" "some awesome description"</code></pre>

 ### View existing reminders
 Now when you have your first reminder created you can see it by using `--list` option.
 <pre><code>daterem --list</code></pre>
 <pre>
+No.   Date           Title                    Description

-1 - 01.01 - some awesome title - some awesome description
-2 - 01.01.2022 - some awesome title - some awesome description
+1     01.01          some awesome title       some awesome description 2     01.01.2022     some awesome title       some awesome description 3     Sunday         some awesome title       some awesome description 4     Everyday       some awesome title       some awesome description
 </pre>

 ### Check reminders for today